A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 And stories have a beginning, a middle and an unambiguous end.
 That familiar structure provides closure: Elements introduced in the tale's beginning figure largely in the climax.
 Action that has risen, dependably falls.

-To moviegoers who followed Jackman's Wolverine over the past 17 years with a distant but palpable measure of interest, the utter finality of Logan's conclusion likely landed harder, deeper, than any superhero film they've experienced.
-It felt raw and real and — here's the important bit — different.
+To moviegoers who followed Jackman's Wolverine over the past 17 years with a distant but palpable measure of interest, the utter finality of Logan's conclusion likely landed harder and deeper than any superhero film they've experienced.
+It felt raw and real and — here is the important bit — different.

 The other factor that makes it unlikely that Logan's nomination augurs anything other than the fact that a bunch of people liked Logan a whole lot is the fact that while studio executives love superhero movies — more specifically, the money they bring in — many among Hollywood's creative types continue to harbor a seething resentment of the genre.